On $1/2$ estimate for global Newlander-Nirenberg theorem: Preliminaries

 Thus we have an intrinsic characterization for the $\| \cdot \|_{\Bs^s_{p,q}}(\om)$ norm.
-This will be used to construct the smoothing operators with estimates in the H\"older-Zygmund space, which is a special Besov space.
+We will use this fact to construct smoothing operators with estimates in the H\"older-Zygmund space, which is a special Besov space.

-We refer the reader to \cite{S-Y21-2} for some more detailed properties of the Rychkov extension operator.